PetrKryslUCSD/JuliaTutorial/Julia_tutorial.md

 ```

 When the function `smallestx` is called with different types, it gets compiled
-for each new type anew.
-The result is a collection of *methods* defined for
+for each new type anew (an appropriate method of `minimum` will be called).
-this function.
-More about this later.

 # Introduction to Julia for FEM programmers 6